 While telling me about her newly made acquaintance, my client mentioned what she knew about him, that being a self-made multi-millionaire with a background in chemistry.

-It was his origins which intrigued me.
+It was his origins that intrigued me.

 She said he came from eastern Europe, but wasn’t sure when he immigrated or even from where, exactly.
 I advised her to find out.